Congregational Data and Computer Security Guidelines

 - Information about minor children, including routine contact information, pictures, etc. might need to be protected, especially if the information itself implies the person is a minor child.

 - If you keep paper or electronic records with Protected Information, guarantee that only trusted and authorized persons have access to that information.
 In particular, don’t retain social security, credit card, or bank account numbers of individuals unless it’s absolutely essential to conduct the business of the congregation.
 Destroy it when it’s no longer essential.

 If Protected Information is on a computer:

 - Require use of a strong password to use the computer.
-A strong password is at least 10 characters long and includes upper and lowercase letters and digits.
+A strong password is at least 12 characters long and includes upper and lowercase letters and digits.
 (That’s almost a million trillion possible combinations.)
-It does not include names, obvious words, birthdays, or repeating digits or obvious sequences of numbers.
+It does not include names, dictionary words, birthdays, or obvious sequences of numbers.
 Recent research shows that the best protection comes from a long password that conforms to the rules above.
-If you do this, it’s not necessary to frequently change passwords.

-- Do remember to change the password whenever anyone loses their authority to access the computer.
+- Always change the password whenever anyone loses their authority to access the computer.

 - Set the computer to lock automatically if it’s not used for 10 minutes.

 - If possible, encrypt the files or folders that contain Protected Information, or encrypt the entire disk drive.
 We suggest a free open source tool called TrueCrypt for PCs.
 Macs include an encryption tool called FileVault.
 If you use encryption, make sure you have a copy of the password stored safely.
 Encrypted data cannot be recovered if you lose the password.

 - If Protected Information is in paper files, lock the files in a cabinet and strictly control who has the keys.

 - Never include Protected Information in an email or an email attachment.
 Those can be easily snooped by anyone on the Internet.